Design in a Memory Care Community- the use of Environment to Foster Independence

 Key Concepts found in Memory Care Design:

-• The use of natural light when designing a memory care community is important in helping to regulate circadian rhythms and reduce agitation and anxiousness as the sun starts to set.
+- The use of natural light when designing a memory care community is important in helping to regulate circadian rhythms and reduce agitation and anxiousness as the sun starts to set, this is known as sundowning and is common with people living with dementia or Alzheimer’s Disease.

-• It is becoming more common in memory care design to incorporate a neighborhood feel.
+- It is becoming more common in memory care design to incorporate a neighborhood feel.
 This means smaller groupings of 10-14 residents, each with private rooms, situated around shared living spaces.
 This design supports relationship building among the smaller, more manageable, grouping of residents.
 The neighborhood becomes a familiar environment and provides space for them to walk and wander safely.
+By incorporating familiar and homelike objects into the neighborhood design, residents enjoy a feeling of safety, security and wellbeing.

-Certain objects and artwork may also be useful in assisting residents with seasonal or temporal orientation.
+- Certain objects and artwork may also be useful in assisting residents with seasonal or temporal orientation.
+Incorporating images of food or silverware in the dining room, may be helpful in cueing the resident that this is where they come to eat.

-• Patterns for carpeting and flooring are chosen deliberately not so much for design appeal but for the safety of residents.
+- Patterns for carpeting and flooring are chosen deliberately not so much for design appeal but for the safety of residents.
 For example, there should be limited contrast between two patterns where they meet.
 The contrast may cause residents to think they are stepping into something new.
-Also, avoid dark floors as they may be perceived as holes.
+Also, avoid dark floors and floor mats as they may be perceived as holes.

 Find a Northbridge memory care community near you!

-As with most design, in memory care it is important to know who will be living in the space and what their needs may be.
+In memory care, as with most design work, it is important to know who will be living in the space and what their needs may be.
 Does this decision make it possible for residents to live more independently?
 Will it eliminate unnecessary agitation and stress?
-Most importantly will it bring them joy or comfort?
+Will it bring them joy or comfort?

 Sources: